|Funding Category||Applications Due||Awards|

 - Applications are due by September 15th with decision by October 15th

 The Dr. Charles A Sanders/Project HOPE International Residency Scholarship Program is open to medical residents from UNC/Chapel Hill, Duke University, East Carolina University, and Wake Forest University and awards funding for a one to two month supervised global health elective at a HOPE program site.
+Applications available in January/February each year and are submitted directly to Project Hope.

 Step 6 - Get ready to travel safely and be prepared for emergencies